lyz-code/blue-book/docs/beets.md

 pipx install beets
 ```

+You may want to look at the [plugins](#plugins) you want to install because it will require different installations.

 You’ll want to set a few basic options before you start using beets.
 The [configuration](https://beets.readthedocs.io/en/stable/reference/config.html) is stored in a text file.
 You can show its location by running `beet config -p`, though it may not exist yet.
 Run `beet config -e` to edit the configuration in your favorite text editor.
 The file will start out empty, but here’s good place to start:

 ```yaml